‘Peaky Blinders’ Star Helen McCrory Dies At 52

 LOS ANGELES (CBSLA) – British actress Helen McCrory has passed away at the age of 52.

-McCrory passed away after a battle with cancer, her husband, actor Damian Lewis, announced Friday.READ MORE: 'Admiration And Respect': Irvine Seniors Thank First Responders With Free Breakfast
+McCrory passed away after a battle with cancer, her husband, actor Damian Lewis, announced Friday.READ MORE: 2 Long Beach Grocery Stores Shutting Down Saturday Over Hero Pay Law

 “I’m heartbroken to announce that after an heroic battle with cancer, the beautiful and mighty woman that is Helen McCrory has died peacefully at home, surrounded by a wave of love from friends and family,” Lewis wrote.
 “She died as she lived.
 Fearlessly.
 God we love her and know how lucky we are to have had her in our lives.
 She blazed so brightly.
 Go now, Lille One, into the air, and thank you.”